April 29, 2026

 Fashionable Sneakers

 There are a few brands that are trending.
-My go-to is Veja because they are comfortable and also a French brand.
-You will see them all over Parisians, as well as the Samba sneakers made by Adidas.
-Both are cute, and you’ll fit right in.
+My go-to is TOMS because they are comfortable and I've walked all over Paris in them.
+You won't see them all over Parisians, but you'll feel like you fit right in.
+I now own two pairs because they are so cute and comfy.
 Naturaly there are plenty of other brands, so pick your own poison.

 Mary Janes

-Since metallics are always an easy match, I like my Madewell Mary Janes.
-They go with most of the outfits I take, and they are comfortable to walk quite far.
+Since neutrals are always an easy match, I like these Quince Mary Janes.
+They go with most of the outfits I wear there, and they are comfortable to walk quite far.
 Don’t have any?
 They are literally everywhere and at all price points.
 Pick up and pack a pair before Paris.

 Silk Scarf